Is there an age restriction for babies traveling on Delta Airlines flights?

 There is no baggage allowance for an unticketed child.
 The child’s baggage counts as part of the adult’s allowance².
 Children’s safety seats and stroller can be checked for free, and are not included in the standard baggage allowance.

 Children traveling with tickets purchased at 10% of the adult fare have a checked baggage allowance of:

-Delta Airlines recommend that you buy a ticket for your infant, and use an approved child restraint device onboard of the airplane when traveling with a baby less than 2 years old.
-For infants traveling with their own tickets on international flights, Delta Airlines offers a 25% discount on the full adult fare.
+Delta Airlines recommends that you buy a ticket for your infant and use an approved child restraint device on board the airplane when traveling with a baby less than 2 years old.
+For infants traveling with their own tickets on international flights, Delta Airlines offers country-specific discounts on the full adult fare.

 When you buy a ticket for your baby, due to FAA regulations, the child restraint device cannot occupy: